zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to cd into a specific group
+1. User requests to cd into a specific group.
-2. ProfBook moves into the directory, display updates to show students within specified group
+2. ProfBook moves into the directory, display updates to show students within specified group.

    Use case ends.

 **Extensions**

 * 2a.
-The path of the group is invalid
+The path of the group is invalid.

     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

 * 2b.
-The path of the group is empty
+The path of the group is empty.

   * 2b1.
 ProfBook shows an error message.